Leather Bicycle Saddle Roundup: All That’s Old is New Again

 Mercia is the most elegant of the four models in the Cardiff lineup, with beautiful copper-plated rails and rivets.
 The traditional saddle bag loops are present in the rear as is a small black name badge.
 I hate to call it a copy but with the three holes in the center of the leather, it bears a very, very close resemblance to a classic Brooks.
 This is no cheap imitation though.
 The leather seems to be of high quality.
 The edges are finely trimmed and the underside is covered with a synthetic layer to protect the leather.

-These classic leather saddles require you to earn your comfort, and during my testing, I didn’t come close to really breaking it in, something Cardiff says takes hundreds of miles.
+These classic leather bicycle saddle require you to earn your comfort, and during my testing, I didn’t come close to really breaking it in, something Cardiff says takes hundreds of miles.
 Even after conditioning the leather with Cardiff’s own conditioner, the leather remained as firm as a brick.
 Rapping your knuckles on it elicits a resounding thwack, like on a piece of wood.
 I wish I could say otherwise but Cardiff was about as comfortable as wood, too.

 The Cardiff saddle looks fantastic and is well-made, and purists may decry my lack of dedication to the cause, but with so many other choices that are comfortable right out the box, I can’t endure months of discomfort en route to saddle satisfaction.